Power-Law Inflation Survives Observational Constraints

-In summary, Power-law inflation is a simple and beautiful model, but was considered to be excluded because its particular solution fail to explain the observations.
-We have derived the general solutions of Power-law inflation analytically and demonstrated that Power-law inflation is still valid.
+In summary, despite its simplicity and elegance, power-law inflation was considered excluded due to the failure of its particular solution to match observations.
+We have derived the general solutions of power-law inflation analytically and demonstrated that power-law inflation is still valid.

 The particular solution corresponds to the trajectory where $\omega$ always equal to $\frac{\lambda}{\sqrt{2}}$, while the general solutions corresponds to the different trajectories approaching $\omega=\frac{\lambda}{\sqrt{2}}$.
-Since the scalar spectral index and tensor-to-scalar ratio are not only dependent on the attractor itself, but also highly sensitive to the trajectories how to approach the stable point, it is logically flawed to exclude a potential solely based on one trajectory of the attractor solution that does not meet these constraints.
-We have proved some of the trajectories from the general solutions of Power-law inflation can satisfy the observational constraints.
+Since the scalar spectral index and tensor-to-scalar ratio are not only dependent on the attractor itself, but also highly sensitive to the trajectories how to approach the stable point.
+It is logically flawed to exclude a potential model solely based on one trajectory of the attractor solution that does not meet these constraints.
+We have proved some of the trajectories from the general solutions of power-law inflation can satisfy the observational constraints.

-Moreover, Power-law inflation can also be analyzed using the slow-roll approximation~\cite{Liddle:2000cg}.
-These approximate results are consistent those obtained from the exact particular solution~\cite{Weinberg:2008zzc}, but both approaches don't agree with experimental observations.
+Moreover, power-law inflation can also be analyzed using the slow-roll approximation~\cite{Liddle:2000cg}.
+These approximate results are consistent with those obtained from the exact particular solution~\cite{Weinberg:2008zzc}, but both approaches do not agree with experimental observations.
 Our work demonstrates that the slow-roll approximation may fail in certain cases.
 Similar issues have been studied in the context of ultra slow-roll models~\cite{Dimopoulos:2017ged}, where the slow-roll approximation may also break down.

+Finally, our model provides an example showing that certain inflationary scenarios, previously ruled out under the slow-roll approximation, may in fact possess viable parameter space with more accurate calculations.